-Rickettsiae are small, obligate intracellular, Gram negative bacteria that spend part of their life cycle in an arthropod host (tick, flea, body louse or mite).
+Rickettsiae are small, obligate intracellular, Gram-negative bacteria that spend part of their life cycle in an arthropod host (eg, a tick, flea, body louse or mite).
 Humans are infected with the rickettsial organism either via a bite or contact with faeces from an infected arthropod.
 The disease that develops depends upon the specific bacterium transmitted.
-Many different bacterial species are classified within the rickettsial group and a variety of different clinical manifestations are seen which vary greatly in terms of severity.
+Many different bacterial species are classified within the rickettsial group and diverse clinical manifestations are seen, which vary greatly in terms of severity.
 The majority of rickettsial diseases result in a rash and some will also result in a cutaneous eschar, aiding diagnosis.

 What are rickettsia typhi?

-Rickettsial typhi refers to a group of 3 arthropod-borne rickettsial infections that cause typhus fever.
-They are also called typhus group rickettsial disease.
+Rickettsial typhi refers to a group of three arthropod-borne rickettsial infections that cause typhus fever.
+These infections are also called typhus group rickettsial disease.
+These infections are:

 - Epidemic louse-borne typhus